ishaan-arya/note-mesh-student/README.md

 Reflecting on our journey, we take pride in embracing unfamiliar ML models and exploring Dart and Flutter.
 This experience not only expanded our skills but also proved one of our most rewarding endeavors.
 Notably, the seemingly straightforward task of transforming text to PDF revealed unexpected difficulties, reinforcing the challenges inherent in innovative projects.

-# Next for notemesh
+# Next for Note Mesh

-Our vision extends beyond development; we aim to elevate Notemesh to a production-level deployment, crafting a fully scalable solution.
+Our vision extends beyond development; we aim to elevate Note Mesh to a production-level deployment, crafting a fully scalable solution.
 We hold a steadfast belief that Notemesh is poised to revolutionize learning for university students, providing a powerful tool for effective and enhanced education.
-Our commitment to scalability reflects our dedication to making a meaningful impact in the educational landscape, ensuring that Notemesh becomes a valuable resource for countless students on their learning journeys.
+Our commitment to scalability reflects our dedication to making a meaningful impact in the educational landscape, ensuring that Note Mesh becomes a valuable resource for countless students on their learning journeys.

 ### Machine Learning